 Do you require an eating area?
 Weigh up the size, orientation, and direct light that the kitchen enjoys before making a decision.

-3. Living and dining areas: Are you planning on hosting dinner parties and family events?
-Your space requirements in these areas of the house depend on your lifestyle, however there are a few things you should look regardless of your size requirements, such as the floor materials and finishes and ceiling heights.
+3. Living and Dining Areas: Are you planning on hosting dinner parties and family events?
+Your space requirements in these areas of the house depend on your lifestyle, however, there are a few things you should look at regardless of your size requirements, such as the floor materials and finishes and ceiling heights.
 Consider where you would like to position your electronics and other equipment in order to establish adequate outlets as electrical rewiring would be a costly task.

 Pro tip: Fireplaces, hardwood or marble floors and any custom finishes increase the value of the home and play an important factor in heating and maintenance costs.